Reviews You Can Rely On

 How to Choose the Best Circular Saw

-A circular saw is a staple in the toolbox for DIY workers and professionals alike, but finding the right one can be a challenge with the wide array of options on the market.
-To help narrow down your search, we outline some key buying considerations, including saw type, budget, and important features.
+A circular saw is a staple in the toolbox of DIY workers and professionals alike, but finding the right one can be challenging.
+With the wide array of options on the market, we outline some key buying considerations, including saw type, budget, and important features, to help narrow down your search.

 Corded or Cordless?

-While we touch on this subject more in-depth in our full buying advice article, deciding between a cord or not is largely dependent on the type of work being done, along with user preference.
-A corded circular saw will provide ample power and extended run time needed to tackle more demanding tasks for those on job sites.
-Cordless options, on the other hand, offer lighter, easier use, and their portable application makes them an attractive option for folks needing tools where outlets are not available.
+While we discuss this subject more in-depth in our full buying advice article, deciding whether to use a cord largely depends on the type of work being done and user preference.
+A corded circular saw provides ample power and extended runtime to tackle more demanding tasks on job sites.
+On the other hand, Cordless options offer lighter, easier use, and their portability makes them an attractive option for folks who need tools where outlets are unavailable.

 circular saw - an important first consideration is whether a corded or cordless saw...